Fandango (wrestler): Florida Championship Wrestling (2008–2010)

-After WWE severed ties with DSW, Curtis and all the other talent in DSW were transferred over to the newly established Florida Championship Wrestling (FCW) in June.
+In June 2008, after WWE severed ties with DSW, Curtis and all the other talent in DSW were transferred over to the newly established Florida Championship Wrestling (FCW).
 On June 26, Curtis made his FCW debut as he defeated former tag team partner Robert Anthony.
 After mixed success as a singles and tag team wrestler, Curtis defeated Chris Gray on December 18 to become the number one contender for the FCW Southern Heavyweight Championship.
 On January 8, 2008, he wrestled Ted DiBiase Jr. for the championship, but lost the match.
 On September 18, Curtis made an appearance at the SmackDown/ECW tapings, where he defeated Armando Estrada in a dark match.

 On December 11, 2008, Curtis teamed with Tyler Reks to defeat The New Hart Foundation (DH Smith and TJ Wilson) for the FCW Florida Tag Team Championship.
 The team of Curtis and Reks proved to be successful, and they retained the championship on several occasions.
 After beginning a feud with Caylen Croft and Trent Beretta, Curtis and Reks retained the title against them on a few different occasions before finally losing the title to Croft and Beretta on April 30, 2009, after Curtis did not appear for the title defense, leaving Reks to wrestle alone.

 After Reks was called up to WWE's main roster, Curtis renamed himself Jonathan Curtis and became a villain.
 The two then faced off for Reks' Florida Heavyweight Championship on June 25, but Curtis was unable to win the title.
 On July 2, Curtis wrestled in a triple threat match for the FCW Florida Championship also involving Alex Riley, but was again unsuccessful as Reks retained the title.
 Soon afterwards, Curtis reverted his ring name to Johnny Curtis.

 Beginning in 2010, Curtis began competing at house shows for the Raw brand, with his first match being a loss to Evan Bourne on January 8.
 After losing several matches to both Bourne and Paul Burchill at house shows, Curtis wrestled his first dark match, which he lost to Kung Fu Naki on the January 19 episode of ECW.

 On August 12, 2010, Curtis teamed with Derrick Bateman to win the FCW Florida Tag Team Championship by defeating the team of Donny Marlow and Brodus Clay and the defending champions, Los Aviadores (Hunico and Epico) in a three-way tag team match.
 After a near three-month reign, Curtis and Bateman lost the championship to Wes Brisco and Xavier Woods on November 4.